Sunday School Lesson: An Angel Appears to Mary

 Ask:

-• What is it like knowing that God can use you in amazing ways?
-(It surprises me; it feels good to know that God is powerful enough to use me.)
+- What’s it like knowing that God can use you in amazing ways?

 Say: On the outside of your person, draw or write ways you can serve God.
-These can be ordinary ways in your ordinary world, such as at school, with your family and friends, or in your neighborhood.
-They can also be huge ways to serve God in the future.
-No one knows exactly how God is going to use him or her, but remember that God can use you in extraordinary ways, so be creative.
+These can be simple ways in your everyday world, such as at school, with your family and friends, or in your neighborhood.
+They can also be huge ways to serve God, now and in the future.
+No one knows exactly how God is going to use him or her, but remember that God can use you in extraordinary ways, so dream big!

 That’s Encouraging